xFraud: Explainable Fraud Transaction Detection: Abstract

 \section{Abstract}

-At online retail platforms, it is crucial to actively detect risks of fraudulent transactions to improve our customer experience, minimize loss, and prevent unauthorized chargebacks.
-Traditional rule-based methods and simple feature-based models are either inefficient or brittle and uninterpretable.
-The graph structure that exists among the heterogeneous typed entities of the transaction logs is informative and difficult to fake.
-To utilize the heterogeneous graph relationships and enrich the explainability, we present \textbf{xFraud}, an e\textbf{x}plainable \textbf{Fraud} transaction prediction system. xFraud is composed of a \textit{predictor} which learns expressive representations for malicious transaction detection from the heterogeneous transaction graph via a self-attentive heterogeneous graph neural network, and an \textit{explainer} that generates meaningful and human understandable explanations from graphs to facilitate further process in business unit.
-In our experiments with xFraud on two real transaction networks with up to ten millions transactions, we are able to achieve an area under a curve (AUC) score that outperforms baseline models and graph embedding methods.
-In addition, we show how the explainer could benefit the understanding towards model predictions and enhance model trustworthiness for real-world fraud transaction cases.
+At online retail platforms, it is crucial to actively detect the risks of transactions to improve customer experience and minimize financial loss.
+In this work, we propose xFraud, an explainable fraud transaction prediction framework which is mainly composed of a detector and an explainer.
+The xFraud detector can effectively and efficiently predict the legitimacy of incoming transactions.
+Specifically, it utilizes a heterogeneous graph neural network to learn expressive representations from the informative heterogeneously typed entities in the transaction logs.
+The explainer in xFraud can generate meaningful and human-understandable explanations from graphs to facilitate further processes in the business unit.
+In our experiments with xFraud on real transaction networks with up to 1.1 billion nodes and 3.7 billion edges, xFraud is able to outperform various baseline models in many evaluation metrics while remaining scalable in distributed settings.
+In addition, we show that xFraud explainer can generate reasonable explanations to significantly assist the business analysis via both quantitative and qualitative evaluations.